kalyanilonkar/Generative-AI-chatbot-for-Feedback-Analysis/README_updated.md

 ##  Features

-1 Sentiment analysis using Hugging Face Transformers (BERT for 1-5 star ratings)
-2 Exploratory Data Analysis (EDA) and feature engineering (TF-IDF, text stats, keyword flags)
+**Sentiment Classification:** Classifies student comments into 1–5 star ratings using:

-3 Traditional ML models (Random Forest, Logistic Regression) for benchmark classification
+**Traditional ML models (Random Forest, Logistic Regression) Pretrained BERT sentiment model (nlptown/bert-base-multilingual-uncased)**

-4 Integration with LLMs (Mistral-7B, Falcon-7B) for answering instructor questions like:
+**Generative Q&A:** Uses local Mistral LLM to answer questions like:

+“Why were students confused?”
+“What improvements can be made?”
-- *“Why were students confused?”*
+“Which topics were students most confident about?”
-- *“What can be improved in the next session?”*

-5 Power BI dashboards auto-refreshed via OneDrive CSV for real-time sentiment and feedback visualization
-6 Streamlit chatbot UI enabling instructors to interactively explore feedback insights

----
+Power BI Dashboards: Automatically saves processed data to CSV, enabling dashboards that visualize:
+Sentiment trends
+Session-wise performance
+Common areas of confusion

+**Streamlit Chatbot** UI: Lets instructors chat with the system and receive data-backed responses.

+**Project Goal**
+To help instructors derive actionable insights from feedback, by experimenting with and comparing:
+Traditional ML sentiment models (which excel at quick classification & quant metrics) LLM-based reasoning (which excel at generating explanations & qualitative insights)

 ##  Tech Stack